 At Servants, we believe that God calls and uses people of any age to serve Him and His people in need.
 We highly encourage youth at least 14 years old to serve and to encourage their friends to serve also.
 A ratio of 1 adult to 5 youth has worked well in the past and allows great mentoring between youth and adult leaders, especially skilled adult leaders.

-**There is a mandatory orientation meeting Sunday night, June 7, @ 6:30 PM at Chapel Church**
+**There is a mandatory orientation meeting Sunday night, prior to the event.

-Due to the massive amounts of planning that goes into a work camp, you will need to have your volunteer application in by May 18 to participate.
+Due to the massive amounts of planning that goes into a work camp, you will need to have your volunteer application to participate.
 We can no longer make any exceptions because we want you and our homeowners to have a good experience.